 - Durability: The GR1 is widely hailed for its exceptional durability.
 I’ve had people stop me and ask if I’m wearing a GR1 and then enviously run their hand along the tough 1000D CORDURA® fabric.
 That fabric is highly resistant to abrasions and tears.
 After 5 years, my pack sits a bit more relaxed, but you wouldn’t know how hard I’ve abused it.
 Truly built to Special Forces standards, as GORUCk boasts.

 - Versatility: The bag is practical and useful in basically any situation, for any activity.
-We use our bags for travel, everyday carry, tough workouts, and hiking.
+We use our bags for travel, everyday carry, tough workouts, and lots of hiking.
 It’s got a “bombproof” laptop sleeve and a few secure compartments for organization.
 Internal and external MOLLE webbing gives further options for organization and attachment of additional gear or pockets.

 - Comfortable to wear: It seems a little silly and “duh it should be comfortable!” but if you’ve tried different packs for backpacking, travel, or everyday use, I promise the GR1 will exceed the standard.
 It’s got a padded back panel and ergonomic shoulder straps, making it comfortable to carry even when fully loaded.
 Of course, the straps are adjustable, so you can personalize the fit.
 Finally, you can purchase padded hip belts and a chest strap for long days wearing your pack.

 - Water-resistant: While not completely waterproof, the GR1 has water-resistant qualities due to its CORDURA® fabric and coated zippers.
 I’ve used mine in pouring rain walking, hiking, and biking.
 The only issue I ever had was the bottom of the bag getting wet from my rear bike tire kicking up water.
 A little soggy on bottom, that’s it.
 I’ve been pretty impressed with how well the GR1 does in water, so much so that after one particularly rainy bike ride to work I went on GORUCK’s website to see what they were advertising their water-resistance as.
 GORUCK calls it “rainproof.”
 In my experience the pack is much better than “rainproof.”
 For extra protection, GORUCK sells a compatible ruck rain cover.
+Pair your new GR1 with Lowa Renegade boots for a truly waterproof hiking fit.

 - Streamlined and minimal design: The GR1 has a sleek and minimal design, perfect for those who value efficiency.
 It’s great for both urban and outdoor environments and doesn’t draw attention.